malayvuong/vrcode/README.md

 ### value

-- Type: `String`
+- Type: `String` or `Object`
 - Default: `undefined`

-The value of the QR code.
+The value of the QR code. `Object` type used for some helpers tool below.

 ### download